amilsted/evoMPS/README.rst

 Hamiltonian and one of the following situations:

 * states on a finite chain with open boundary conditions
-* spatially uniform states on an infinite chain
+* block translation invariant states on an infinite chain (adjustable block size)
-* otherwise uniform states with a localized nonuniformity on an infinite chain (only nearest-neighbour at present)
+* otherwise block translation invariant states with a localized nonuniformity on an infinite chain (only nearest-neighbour at present)

 It is based on algorithms published by: